code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 [Link To Code](https://github.com/code-423n4/2022-11-paraspace/blob/main/paraspace-core/contracts/protocol/tokenization/libraries/ApeStakingLogic.sol)

 ##

 ##  [GAS - 9] We can use bytes32 instead of string for fixed length inputs

+>  There is 1 instance of this issue:

           File:  2022-11-paraspace/paraspace-core/contracts/protocol/configuration/PoolAddressesProvider.sol